 The first piece of music you fell in love with:

-Chopin’s Etudes for Piano Opus 10 Nr 1 and Opus 25 Nr 1.
+Chopin’s Études for Piano Opus 10, No. 1, and Opus 25, No. 1.
 My father is a pianist.
 I used to really love to lie under the grand piano and listen to him playing Chopin.
 I was overwhelmed by all the magical sounds.
 I was really small, and hadn’t encountered string quartet music yet.

-Cindy Albracht, born in 1975 in Geneva, studied at the Amsterdam Conservatory with Jan Repko, Davina van Wely and Else Krieg, and with Gerhard Schulz at the Hochschule für Musik und Darstellende Kunst in Vienna.
-She graduated with the highest distinction for both her Bachelor’s and Master’s exams.
-Cindy took masterclasses and additional studies with Herman Krebbers, Denes Zsigmondy, Victor Liberman, Thomas Brandis and others.
+Cindy Albracht studied with Jan Repko, Davina van Wely and Else Krieg at the conservatory of Amsterdam, and with Gerhard Schulz at the Hochschule für Musik und Darstellende Kunst in Vienna.
+She graduated with the highest distinction for both her Bachelor and Master exams.
+Cindy took Masterclasses and additional studies with a.o.
+Herman Krebbers, Denes Zsigmondy, Victor Liberman and Thomas Brandis.

-She has won awards in several competitions, with and without her string quartet, including the Dutch national violin competition, Oscar Back, and the Vriendenkrans Competition of the Concertgebouw Amsterdam.
+She won prizes at several competitions, with and without her string quartet, including at the Dutch national Violin Competition Oscar Back, and the Vriendenkrans Competition of the Concertgebouw Amsterdam.

-Cindy plays on an instrument built in 1705 by Alessandro Gagliano.
+Cindy plays on a violin built in 1705 by Alessandro Gagliano.